Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

-\emph{\ref{case6d}.2.ii.
-There is an $\dll{a}{b}$-diagonal at distance $2$ from a $\dll{1}{2}$-diagonal.} Let us consider the diagonal between the $\dll{a}{b}$-diagonal and the $\dll{1}{2}$-diagonal.
-If it is binary or one-color, then subcase \ref{case6d}.2.i takes place.
-Otherwise, it contains two nodes at distance $4$ colored into different colors, say $\cll c$ and $\cll d$.
 Since $\cll a$ and $\cll b$ are either the same or twins, we find that there are $\{\cll c,\cll d\}$-nodes at distance $3$ from the $\dll{1}{2}$-diagonal.
-Hence, there are $\{\cll 1,\cll 2\}$-nodes at distance $4$ from the $\dll{1}{2}$-diagonal; of course, they belong to a $\dll{1}{2}$-diagonal.
-Similarly, there is an $\dll{a}{b}$-diagonal at distance $4$ from the considered $\dll{a}{b}$-diagonal.
-Now we can see that all odd colors are mutually twin and we get the situation described in Proposition~\ref{p:4d1}(a), with the only nonessential difference that now there is the period $(4,4)$.
+Hence, there are $\{\cll 1,\cll 2\}$-nodes at distance $4$ from the $\dll{1}{2}$-diagonal; of course, {they belong to a $\dll{1}{2}$-diagonal because neighbors of $\{\cll1,\cll2\}$ nodes are of type~$1{:}1$.} Similarly, there is an $\dll{a}{b}$-diagonal at distance~$4$ from the considered $\dll{a}{b}$-diagonal.
+Now we can see that all odd colors are mutually twin and we get the situation described in {Proposition~\ref{p:6d1}(i)}, with the only nonessential difference that now there is the period~$[4,4]$.

-In the following subcases we automatically assume that the right diagonals at distance $2$ from every $\dll{1}{2}$-diagonal are not one-color or binary.
+In the following subcases we automatically assume that the R-diagonals at distance~$2$ from every $\dll{1}{2}$-diagonal are not one-color or binary.